THE BREAKING GROUND ROOTS

 OUR STORY

-The Breaking Ground began in 2012 as Crossroads Counseling, a ministry of Crossroads Church in Westminster, Maryland.
-Over the years, as the counseling center continued serving clients from both outside of Crossroads Church and outside of the state of Maryland through virtual counseling.
+The Breaking Ground began in 2012 as Crossroads Counseling, from the heart of Crossroads Church in Westminster, Maryland.
+Since then, we’ve expanded our reach to support clients both locally and beyond through virtual counseling.

 “My counselor helped me overcome debilitating anxiety both in my early college years and then in marriage.
 I know that my life would be on a totally different trajectory without her wisdom and care.”